 “In terms of years, 24/7 use means about 8,700 hours a year,” Havira notes.
 “In many cases it will be 20 years before you change a lamp on an induction fixture given the right opportunity and environment.”

 Declining component costs and continuing development are helping to drive down LED prices, Havira continues.
-The cost of induction systems is unlikely to budge much in either direction because the leaps in innovation have already occurred with induction – there’s not much else to improve on, whereas LED fixtures are still making notable strides.
+The cost of induction systems is unlikely to budge much in either direction because the leaps in innovation have already occurred with induction – there’s not much else to improve on, whereas LED fixtures are still making strides.

-Most innovation in LED products now focuses on optimizing the entire system rather than individual diodes and other components, adds Gary Trott, vice president of product strategy for Cree.
+Most innovation in LED products now focuses on optimizing the entire system rather than individual diodes and other components, adds Gary Trott, Vice President of Product Strategy for Cree.
 This change has contributed to the decline in cost.

 “Sometimes building owners will say ‘Why should I make the change now if the technology continues to improve?’” says Trott.
 “One reason is that the drops in cost aren’t going to be as large in the future, and the other is that this is the same argument as ‘Why should I buy a computer now if the technology is still improving?’
 You buy it now if it makes sense financially for what you’re trying to accomplish.”

 Ideal applications for induction systems include high bay areas, wall packs, and “anywhere there are metal halide, pulse start, mercury vapor, or high pressure sodium fixtures,” Havira notes.
+Industrial applications that generate a lot of heat can also benefit, as induction stays relatively cool, though LED design has greatly improved on temperature.

-That sort of flexibility appealed to the University of California, Santa Cruz, which included induction technology in a portion of its campus-wide lighting retrofit in 2012.
+Induction's flexibility appealed to the University of California, Santa Cruz, which included induction technology in a portion of its campus-wide lighting retrofit in 2012.
 The $1.1 million project included a solution for the East Field House Gym’s uneven, insufficient lighting, which stayed around 20 fc.

 A design based on 3D lighting simulation led crews to replace 30 metal halide fixtures (all of which were either 175 or 250W) with a dozen 315W induction fixtures, reducing the fixture count by 60% while creating even light distribution and raising the light level to 35 fc.